Weatherboard Options for Re-cladding Your Home

 The range of cladding options is almost endless - that’s why we suggest choosing a profile first.

 The “leaky home crisis” in New Zealand has caused many homeowners to re-clad their homes.
-The stigma around monolithic cladding has causes some home owners to re-clad their home even if it is not leaking – purely to protect their biggest investment in life.
+The stigma around monolithic cladding has caused some home owners to re-clad their home even if it is not leaking – purely to protect their biggest investment in life.

 Timber weatherboards are the most common choice, as they are overtly not plaster and/or monolithic.